mattbelsky/APIs-Microservices/README.md

 ```
 HTTP GET request.
 Returns a view containing exercises performed by the specified user between (inclusive) the from and to dates, and limits the number of records accordingly.

+## File Metadata Microservice
+Allows the user to upload a file and returns the file's name and size in bytes.
+[Specifications here.](https://purple-paladin.glitch.me/)

+The root page containing the input form can be accessed from the endpoints "/" or "/home".
+The value of "PATH" in FileService.java should be replaced with the path to the directory where you wish to upload files.

 ## Tech Stack
 * Java 8
 * Spring Boot